Truncation of Einstein equations through Gravitational Foliation: Introduction

 \section{Introduction}

-The attempt to quantize the gravitational theory by means of Hamiltonian and ADM formalism leads to a non renormalizable theory and to the problem of time.
+The conventional attempts to quantize the gravitational theory by means of Hamiltonian and ADM formalism lead to a non renormalizable theory and to the problem of time.
 Rather than giving up the powerful Hamiltonian formalism when general relativity theories are concerned, we suggested \cite{Hadad:2019mga} to use this formalism differently.
 We suggested to consider the symmetry breaking caused by a gravitational force field, and to use the force field direction as an independent parameter through which states evolve.
-This mean that instead of singling out the direction of a time vector field in the Hamiltonian formalism, we single out the direction of the gravitational force.
+This mean that instead of singling out the direction of a time vector field in the Hamiltonian formalism, we single out the direction of the gravitational force.\footnote{We understand that the term “gravitational force field” is confusing since in gravity we rarely talk about the “gravitational force”.
+Here the term “gravitational force field” is used simply to refer to the acceleration field of a family of observers which do not change their spatial coordinates in a given coordinate system.}

-Though this suggestion is supported by several works \cite{merav,meravLevy,Park1,park2,park3,Ghaffarnejad}, which will be reviewed in the next section, its effect on causality is unclear.
+Though this suggestion is supported by several works \cite{merav,meravLevy,park2,park3,Davidson:2014tda,Ghaffarnejad}, which will be reviewed in the next section, its effect on causality is unclear.
 To see this note that the direction of the foliation, which is along the gravitational force field gives non-causal brackets since the foliation is actually space-like directed and not time-like directed.
 Recently we proved \cite{Hadad:2019xw} that under some conditions, one can develop a causal quantum theory using space-like directed foliation and it turns out that these conditions are useful from the quantum gravity point of view.
 However, these conditions are useful only if one can find, for a given metric background, a kind of unique holographic hypersurface which looks effectively as a $(2+1)D$ from the point of view of Einstein equations in $(3+1)D$.